Katello/katello-installer/modules/postgresql/README.md

 * Do you want/need to allow remote connections?
     * If yes, what about TCP connections?
-* Would you prefer to work around your current firewall settings or overwrite some of them?
 * How restrictive do you want the database superuser's permissions to be?

 Your answers to these questions will determine which of the module's parameters you'll want to specify values for.